k-davis/VR-Elbow-Inference/README.md

 The primary goal of this thesis is to discover whether machine learning can produce a better solution to the issue of elbow positioning than traditional methods, namely inverse kinematics.

 ## Timeline
-Early work began in June 2019, and will continue till May 2020.
+Early work began in August 2019, and will continue through May 2020.